 God rested from creating on the Seventh Day.
-So we are to rest from using our creative intelligence and skill.
-We are to be at peace with creation for the day.
-Then we can understand the greeting of Sabbath peace, "Shabbat shalom!" (from Aryeh Kaplan)
+He ceased asserting His mastery over the universe.
+So we are to cease asserting our dominance over it by our intelligence and skill.
+We are to be at peace with nature for the day.
+Then we can understand the greeting of Sabbath peace, "Shabbat shalom!"